Squadron Supreme: Ultimate Power

-An unrelated nine-issue series, Ultimate Power, written by J. Michael Straczynski; Brian Michael Bendis and Jeph Loeb with art by Greg Land, features the Squadron in a crossover into the Ultimate Universe.
-Courtesy of a deception engineered by Nick Fury and the Ultimate villain Doctor Doom, the Squadron travel to the Ultimate Universe, thinking that the Ultimate Reed Richards is responsible for releasing an organism that has destroyed much of the United States.
+An unrelated nine-issue series, Ultimate Power, written by J. Michael Straczynski; Brian Michael Bendis and Jeph Loeb with art by Greg Land, features the Squadron in a crossover into the Ultimate Marvel universe.
+Courtesy of a deception engineered by Nick Fury and Doctor Doom, the Squadron travel to the Ultimate Universe, thinking that Reed Richards is responsible for releasing an organism that has destroyed much of the United States.

-A series of misunderstandings ensues, and after a series of battles between the Squadron, the Ultimate Fantastic Four, the Ultimates and the Earth-712 Squadron Supreme (whose world was also affected by the organism), the third culprit is revealed as Burbank, who was asked by the government to develop a weapon to kill Hyperion.
-Nick Fury is detained in custody in the Earth-31916 universe, while Squadron member Power Princess remains in the Ultimate Universe to ensure that Doom (who escaped custody by using a Doombot) is captured.
+A series of misunderstandings ensues, and after a series of battles between the Squadron, the Fantastic Four, the Ultimates and the Earth-712 Squadron Supreme (whose world was also affected by the organism), the third culprit is revealed as Emil Burbank, who was asked by the government to develop a weapon to kill Hyperion.
+Nick Fury is detained in custody in the Earth-31916 universe, while Squadron member Power Princess remains in the Ultimate Universe to ensure that Doom is captured.

 Squadron Supreme: Hyperion vs. Nighthawk

-An unrelated four-issue limited series, Squadron Supreme: Hyperion vs. Nighthawk, written by Marc Guggenheim and with art by Paul Gulacy, relates how Hyperion and Nighthawk, after an initial skirmish, join forces to try and alleviate the Darfur conflict in war-torn Sudan.
+An unrelated four-issue limited series, Squadron Supreme: Hyperion vs. Nighthawk, written by Marc Guggenheim and with art by Paul Gulacy, relates how Hyperion and Nighthawk, after an initial skirmish, join forces to try to alleviate the Darfur conflict in Sudan.
 Hyperion discovers Nighthawk has a prototype weapon built from stolen plans of Emil Burbank's journal that cannot actually injure him, but can convince him that he is being injured.

 Third Squadron Supreme title

 A third volume of the title Squadron Supreme, written by Howard Chaykin and with art by Greg Land (and other artists), is published, with the 12-issue series being set five years after the battle with Redstone.
 Most of the Squadron have disappeared, with Ultimate Nick Fury, Burbank and Arcanna now a team of intelligence officers working for the government and investigating a group of returning astronauts that exhibit strange abilities.
 The astronauts infect many people they come into contact with, also giving them superhuman abilities.

-Fury eventually leads a new version of the Squadron that features characters who are pastiches of long-time Marvel characters.
-The group eventually come into conflict with many of the original members of the Squadron who have been gathered by Hyperion.
-The heroes unite to stop a group of superhuman terrorists from the Middle East, but then, via a government device, apparently all lose their abilities.
-Arcanna secretly reveals to Fury that she, and likely many others, still possesses superhuman abilities.
-Fury later returns to the Ultimate Universe.

 Later appearances

 Later, the members of the Squadron Supreme are apparently killed by Namor and the Cabal after the villains raid the Squadron's universe.
-Versions resembling these characters later appear on the Battleworld created by Doctor Doom during the Secret Wars event, only to be killed again at the hands of the Squadron Sinister.
-Nighthawk is left as the group's only survivor.
+Versions resembling these characters later appear on Battleworld during the Secret Wars event, only to be killed by the Squadron Sinister.
+Nighthawk is left the sole survivor.